HorizenOfficial/developer-horizen-global/docs/introduction/Node-communication.rst

  * `Node <../reference/01-scnode-api-spec.html#sidechain-node-operations>`_ --Sidechain node operations like connect to the node, see all connections, etc.

  * `Mainchain <../reference/01-scnode-api-spec.html#sidechain-mainchain-operations>`_-- Sidechain mainchain operations like get the best mainchain header included in sidechain.

+ * `Ssubmitter`_ -- Certificate submitter operation like current status of certificate generation, managing operation of submitting and signing of certificate.